-One of the biggest sources of conflict in marriage is money, which in some ways is weird, right?
-It’s just a (filthy!) piece of green paper with weird designs drawn on it, what’s the big deal?
-Well, the big deal is that – as the Bible warns us – where our money is, that’s where our hearts are.
+One of the biggest sources of conflict in marriage is money, and how to achieve living debt free.
+As the Bible warns us, where our money is, that’s where our hearts are.
 And for many of us money is about being entertained, or feeling secure, or creating an image of success.
-In other words, money is connected to some our deepest fears and insecurities, which is why it’s so very important to have a God-centric view of money in your marriage.
+In other words, money is connected to some our deepest fears and insecurities, which is why it’s so very important to have a God-centric view of money — and debt — in your marriage.

 I believe God wants every couple to do the debt free dance of joy, and I believe that while getting there isn’t easy, it’s also not complicated.
 So today and tomorrow I’m going to outline the five steps Christina and I took to financial freedom.
 Today we’ll look at the first two, “Get on the same page” and “Pray for God’s provision.”

 To Live Debt Free, Get on the Same Page

 You’re never going to move forward with your finances until you and your spouse stack hands on where you’re heading.
 Do you both agree you need to be more financially responsible?
 Do you both want to get out of debt?
 Do you both have a goal you want to save for?
 One way to do this: forward this article to your spouse and then schedule a time to talk about it (I’ll wait while you do that …).

 Okay I’m assuming your spouse is reading this now.
 Hello spouse.

 Now here’s the hammer drop: did you know the Bible over and over again instructs us to live debt free?
 Here’s 31 verses on that subject if you don’t believe me.
 The premise of this is simple, debt enslaves us but God made us for freedom.
 If we are slaves, it’s only voluntarily, and to the one who first freed us.